List of Coronation Street characters introduced in 2017: Nicola Rubinstein

 When Seb is due to be released from young offenders, she meets with Phelan to encourage him to take Seb on as an apprentice at the building yard, which he agrees to.
 Nicola questions why Anna Windass (Debbie Rush), the adoptive mother of Seb's girlfriend Faye (Ellie Leach), does not like him.
 Phelan accompanies Nicola when she takes Seb to Liverpool for a talk by a former young offender.
 Nicola overhears Phelan talk to a man about her and she demands to know why.
 Phelan says he knew her parents, Annabel and Isaac.
 Nicola arranges for Phelan to meet Isaac and Phelan finds a bench dedicated to Nicola's parents, who are deceased.
 Nicola finds documents Phelan received about her and she confronts Phelan, who admits that he had an affair with her mother and she may be his daughter, but Nicola ridicules Phelan's claims.
-After talking with Phelan's wife, Eileen (Sue Cleaver), she softens up towards Phelan and they talk, however she does not want anything to do with him.
+After talking with Phelan's wife, Eileen (Sue Cleaver), she softens up towards Phelan and they talk; however, she does not want anything to do with him.
 Seb is sacked by Phelan when Seb finds out Phelan has been reading articles about Nicola.
 Seb gets Nicola to meet him, pretending the reason he was sacked is because he thinks Phelan is dying.
 Nicola is furious when she finds out Seb lied.
 Nicola asks Phelan for them to do a DNA test which confirms he is Nicola's father.
 Phelan snaps at Nicola when she suggests he donates a mattress from a house he has been secretly keeping Andy Carver (Oliver Farnworth) hostage, but he makes it up to Nicola by buying and donating brand new mattresses.
 Nicola and a police officer persuade Phelan to consider building a youth centre.
 Nicola encounters Faye's older brother, Gary Windass (Mikey North), on a night out and Gary confides in Nicola about the dangerous side of his security job.
 Nicola encourages him to confide in his ex-girlfriend Izzy Armstrong (Cherylee Houston) or his current girlfriend Sarah Platt (Tina O'Brien).
-When Gary learns that Nicola is Phelan's daughter, he confronts her over this and warns her to stay away from him - leaving Nicola confused.
+When Gary learns that Nicola is Phelan's daughter, he confronts her over this and warns her to stay away from him – leaving Nicola confused.
 They later meet, however, and unintentionally end up sleeping together.
-Nicola soon finds out she is pregnant with Gary's baby and later goes to confide this secret to her mother's old neighbor: Lydia Hartman (Susan Twist).
-She then tells Lydia that Phelan is her biological father and shows her a photograph of being with him; this surprises Lydia, whom Nicola notices is left shaken by this - though Lydia covers up her worries by reassuring Nicola about her reaction.
+Nicola soon finds out she is pregnant with Gary's baby and later goes to confide this secret to her mother's old neighbour: Lydia Hartman (Susan Twist).
+She then tells Lydia that Phelan is her biological father and shows her a photograph of being with him; this surprises Lydia, whom Nicola notices is left shaken by this – though Lydia covers up her worries by reassuring Nicola about her reaction.
 When Seb falls from a ladder and is hospitalized, Nicola ends up being in the same room as Anna and the two quickly bond over his situation as well as confiding to each other about their personal problems.
 Anna then tells Nicola how Phelan blackmailed her to have sex with him to end him overworking Gary and her former partner, Owen Armstrong (Ian Puleston-Davies), who were once in business with Phelan.
 Nicola then visits Lydia, who reveals that Phelan raped her mother, and that this is how Nicola was conceived.
 Nicola then confronts Phelan at her parents' bench, where she continually brands him a rapist for what he did to her mother and Anna, and claims she never wants to see Phelan again.